mcmah309/eros/README.md

 ### Optimizations

-Eros comes with the `traced` feature flag enabled by default.
+Eros comes with the `context` and `backtrace` feature flags enabled by default.
 If this is disabled, backtrace and context tracking are removed from `TracedError` and all context methods become a no-opt.
 Thus, `TracedError` becomes a new type and may be optimized away by the compiler.
-Libraries should consider disabling this by default and allowing downstream crates to enable this.
+Libraries should consider disabling default features and allowing downstream crates to enable this.
 This can also be disabled when attempting to optimize the binary in release mode.

 ### Public Apis